-Public Safety and Corrections v.
-BJG Monitoring Repo Visual Inspection: offender voluntary participation, sheriff's approval of work program request, facility logs Findings Response V-B-009 Approval for Transitional Work Programs Any Sheriff interested in operation of a TWP facility shall obtain prior approval from the Chief of Operations.
-Refer to Standard Operating Procedures for Offender Transitional Work Programs.
-Compliant Visual Inspection: approval of Chief of Operations V-B-010 Proposed Expansions Any planned or proposed expansions for transitional work program or jail facilities that house DPS&C offenders shall be submitted to the Secretary of the DPS&C and the Executive Director of the LSA for consideration and approval.
-Visual Inspection: Compliant -No Proposed Expansions at this time V-B-011 Mail and Correspondence Compliant -Good policy in place for Any Offenders may send and receive mail.
+V-B-011 Mail and Correspondence Any Offenders may send and receive mail.
 Indigent offenders receive a specified postage allowance.
 Offenders are notified in writing when incoming or outgoing letters are withheld in part or in full.
-Written policy, procedure, and practice govern offender correspondence. offender mail and correspondence.
-Mail is inspected for contraband and legal mail is opened in the presence of the offender.
+Written policy, procedure, and practice govern offender correspondence.
+Compliant- Policy in place for mail and correspondence.
+All mail is inspected for contraband and legal mail is opened in the presence of the offender.
 Visual Inspection: documentation that offenders are notified when mail is withheld, documentation of justification for reading or rejecting mail V-B-012 Packages and Publications Written policy, procedure and practice govern offender access to publications and packages from outside sources.
-Compliant -Publications must be ordered and received directly from the publisher.
-Items are inspected Visual Inspection: for content and if rejected a notice Visual Inspection: documentation that offenders are notified when mail is withheld, documentation of justification for reading or rejecting mail is sent to the offender in writing.
+Compliant- Publications must be ordered and received directly from the publisher.
+Items are inspected Visual Inspection: for consent and if rejected a notice Visual Inspection: documentation that offenders are notified when mail is withheld, documentation of justification for reading or rejecting mail is sent to the offender in writing with reasonings.

 C. REENTRY References: Dept. Regs.
-B-01-001/IS-B-6, B-01- 002/BOP3, B-01-004/IS-B-7, B-06-001/HC-40/IS-D- HCP31 Findings Response V-C-001 Substance Abuse Programs The facility encourages offender participation in substance abuse programs when available.
-Compliant Visual Inspection: facility log, activity schedule 1

-Compliant -Facility currently

-V-C-002 Reentry Programs

-The DPS&C and the facility encourages reentry programming which includes:

-- 1. Employment opportunities through work release; - 2.
-At least two forms of valid identification upon release; - 3.
-The development of a residential plan prior to release; - 4.
-Referral to community based service providers upon release; - Where feasible, recommend DPS&C offenders receive 100 hours of pre-release training at a regional reentry center prior to transfer to a TWP, or release from custody.

-The local jail facility shall maintain reentry transition document envelops for all DPS&C offenders, which include at a minimum, if applicable:

-- 1. Any valid forms of identification;

-- 2. Prescriptions and Medicaid card;
+B-01-001/IS-B-6, B-01-002/BOP3, B-01-004/IS-B-7, B-06-001/HC-40/IS-D-HCP31 Findings Response V-C-001 Substance Abuse Programs The facility encourages offender participation in substance abuse programs when available.
+Compliant Visual Inspection: facility log, activity schedule V-C-002 Reentry Programs The DPS&C and the facility encourages reentry programming which includes: 1.
+Employment opportunities through work release; 2.
+At least two forms of valid identification upon release; 3.
+The development of a residential plan prior to release; 4.
+Referral to community based service providers upon release; 5.
+Where feasible, recommend DPS&C offenders receive 100 hours of pre-release training at a regional reentry center prior to transfer to a TWP, or release from custody.
+The local jail facility shall maintain reentry transition document envelops for all DPS&C offenders, which include at a minimum, if applicable: 1.
+Any valid forms of identification; 2.
+Prescriptions and Medicaid card; Compliant- Offenders are provided with two forms of identifications and referral to community services.
+Visual Inspection: documentation of employment opportunity, documentation of two forms of identification, residential plan V-C-003 Pre-Parole Preparation The facility shall complete Form B-01-004-C, Pre-Parole LARNA II Questionnaire for Local Jail Facilities, and submit via e-mail to DPS&C HQ at LOCALlarna@corrections.state.la.us or by fax to 225-342- 0929 within the first two weeks of the month proceeding Visual Inspection: offender record, completed questionnaire Compliant- LARNAs are completed in a timely manner.
+Completed questionaires on file.

-- 3. Community service referrals.

-Visual Inspection: documentation of employment opportunity, documentation of two forms of identification, residential plan

-V-C-003 Pre-Parole Preparation

-The facility shall complete Form B-01-004-C, Pre-Parole LARNA II Questionnaire for Local Jail Facilities, and submit via e-mail to DPS&C HQ at LOCALlarna@corrections.state.la.us or by fax to 225-342-0929 within the first two weeks of the month proceeding the scheduled hearing.

-Visual Inspection: offender record, completed questionnaire
+presence at parole board

-V-C-004 Parole Board Procedures

-The facility Warden or his/her designee, of the local level facility in which the offender is housed, shall be present to provide information to members of the Parole Board regarding the offender's progress and disciplinary infractions during incarceration.
+V-C-004 Parole Board Procedures The facility Warden or his/her designee, of the local level facility in which the offender is housed, shall be present to provide information to members of the Parole Board regarding the offender's progress and disciplinary infractions during incarceration.
+Compliant Visual Inspection: offender record, trip log, documentation showing facility Warden or designee